Okene Kogi State, Nigeria Travel Guide

 Scotch bonnet peppers, onions, garlic, ginger, crayfish, palm oil, and iru (fermented locust beans) contribute to complex, spicy flavors.

-A quintessential Ebira and Yoruba dish.
+THE perfect example of a Ebira and Yoruba dish.
 Amala is yam flour dough, served with jute leaf soup (Ewedu) and black-eyed bean soup (Gbegiri).

-Often served with stewed meat plus widely available in local eateries ("bukas").
+Typically served with stewed meat plus widely available in local eateries ("bukas").

 Pounded yam is a smooth, elastic dough from boiled yam.
 Egusi soup is a rich, flavorful soup with ground melon seeds, vegetables, and meat/fish.